Clive Coleman: Early life and education

 Coleman was born in October 1961 and grew up in North London.
 He attended Dame Alice Owen's School and then University College School.

-Coleman studied English Literature at York University from 1981–84.
+Coleman studied English Literature at York University from 1981 to 1984.
 After graduating, he took a law conversion course before taking the bar exams in 1985 to qualify as a barrister.
 He was called to the Bar of England and Wales in 1986.

 Career

 Law

 Coleman first practised from the chambers of Robin Stewart QC.
 He worked in criminal law, both for the defence and the Crown Prosecution Service.
-He also practised civil law (eg insolvency, medical negligence and property).
+He also practised civil law (e.g. insolvency, medical negligence and property).
 In 1990, he left full-time practice to teach part of the bar vocational course at the Inns of Court School of Law, becoming a principal lecturer.

 Writing

 The move into education allowed Coleman time to develop his creative writing career.
-He started making regular contributions to radio series Weekending and The News Huddlines, wrote the sitcom Hair In The Gate which starred Alistair McGowan, and co-wrote Control Group 6, with Richard Bean, Andrew Clifford and Colin Swash.
+He started making regular contributions to radio series Weekending and The News Huddlines, wrote the sitcom Hair In The Gate which starred Alistair McGowan.

+He went on to be one of the writer-performers, with Richard Bean, Andrew Clifford, and Colin Swash, and performers Geraldine Fitzgerald and Mandy Knight, of the thriller sketch show Control Group Six (BBC Radio) which was nominated for a Writers Guild Award.

 He then contributed to television comedy series Spitting Image, and Dead Ringers.
 Coleman also contributed to ITV series including The Bill (for whom he has also acted as storyline consultant), and Crossroads; and wrote the comedy drama High Table starring Dawn French for Tiger Aspect/BBC.

 Coleman wrote the sitcom Chambers, set in what was described as "perhaps the country's least spectacular law chambers".
 Launched on BBC Radio 4 in 1996, ran for three series, before transferring to BBC One for two hit television series, using many of the same scripts in a different order for its 12 episodes.
 The series starred John Bird, James Fleet, Jonathan Kydd and Sarah Lancashire.

 In 2014, he collaborated with Richard Bean on the play Great Britain.
 In 2017, he co-wrote the play Young Marx also with Richard Bean.
 The biographical comedy about the chaotic life of the young Karl Marx, was directed by Nicholas Hytner and starred Rory Kinnear.
 It was the premiere production which opened London's new Bridge Theatre in October 2017.

 In 2020, Coleman, again working with Bean, wrote the film The Duke, released in 2022.
-It tells the story of Kempton Bunton, a Newcastle cab driver prosecuted for the 1961 theft of Francisco Goya’s portrait of the Duke of Wellington from the National Gallery in London.
+It tells the story of Kempton Bunton, a Newcastle cab driver prosecuted for the 1961 theft of Francisco Goya's portrait of the Duke of Wellington from the National Gallery in London.
 Directed by Roger Michell, it stars Jim Broadbent as Bunton, Dame Helen Mirren as his wife Dorothy and Fionn Whitehead as their son Jackie.
 Co-stars include Matthew Goode, Anna Maxwell-Martin and Sian Clifford.
 It premiered at the 2020 Venice Film festival, receiving 5 star reviews in The Guardian, The Telegraph and The Daily Mail.